Evert-R/milestone-one/README.md

 - Releaseparty section with an embedded youtube video of the releaseparty.
 - Back cover of the record.
 - Footer with credits and links to contributers to both the website as the record.
+- Transparent background in the footer wich still matches the colour of the navigation bar
 - Form to sign up for future updates by mail.
     - In this release the form will do nothing but reload the page, as its functionality is out of the scope of this project.